-Notwithstanding the foregoing, if for any reason there are at any time fewer than three individuals serving as Directors, then the IESG, or the IESG’s successor as the leadership of the IETF, shall be entitled to designate, and the Board of Directors shall elect, one or more individuals to serve as in a temporary capacity as Director(s) until successors are nominated and elected by the appropriate Nominating Organization, so that there are at least three Directors at all times.
+Notwithstanding the foregoing, if for any reason there are at any time fewer than three individuals serving as Directors, then the IESG, or the IESG’s successor as the leadership of the IETF, shall be entitled to designate, and the Board of Directors shall elect, one or more individuals to serve in a temporary capacity as Director(s) until a successor or successors are nominated by the appropriate Nominating Organization and elected by the Board of Directors, so that there are at least three Directors at all times.

 Section 3.6 Enlargement, Reduction, or Alteration

-The number of Directors, the persons eligible to become Directors, and the rights of Nominating entities to nominate Directors, may only be amended by a two-thirds vote of all then-serving Directors, including the affirmative vote of any representative of a Nominating Organization that would be negatively impacted by such change
+The number of Directors, the persons eligible to become Directors, and the rights of Nominating Organizations to nominate Directors, may only be amended by a two-thirds vote of all then-serving Directors, including the affirmative vote of any representative of a Nominating Organization that would be negatively impacted by such change.

 Section 3.7 Place of Meetings